 - secure communication infrastructure(s) which can be used by judicial practitioners in cross-border cases;

 - implementation of the hit/no-hit connection of Eurojust’s case management system (CMS) with Europol’s information systems and the CMS of the future EPPO;

 - an interoperability package to support information exchange between judicial authorities, in particular in relation with the European Search Portal and the ECRIS-TCN system; and

 - the application of Artificial Intelligence (AI) techniques and tools in specific cases.

 In July 2019, the European Commission's Directorate-General for Justice and Consumers, with the support of Eurojust and other stakeholders, initiated a study to further discuss, develop and implement the Digital Criminal Justice concept.
 Specifically, the study seeks to better understand the business needs of the judicial community working on cross-border criminal cases, and assess how these needs could be met by the proposed technological solutions.
-For more information, please see the project page.
+For more information, please see the study description.